 If you need a quick escape from the summer heat, plan a getaway to one of these cool summer destinations for families, all within an easy road trip of most major metropolitan areas in the Northeast, making them easier for families to manage.

-From Maine to the Adirondacks to Canada, there are plenty of cool spots to consider.
+From Maine to the Adirondacks to Canada, here are some of our favorite cool spots to consider.

 1. Southern Maine Coast